Jintram/mapping_aa_vasa/readme.md

 You need three files:
 1. The STAR reference files.
 2. The gtf file (gene annotation).
-This needs to be converted to a custom format if you want to use the custom annotation scripts that were written for Vasa.
+This needs to be converted to a custom format if you want to use the custom annotation scripts that were written for Vasa, but not if you're using "option B" for creating the count tables, ie umiCounts.
+The umiCounts method directly uses the .gtf file.
 3. A fasta file with all ribosomal RNA sequences (this is only used for recognizing and discarding those reads).
 This is a very straightforward file in fasta format, e.g.:
 ```
 >12S_RNR1